 More white space

 A lot of websites seem full of information and activity, too much clutter is bad news for website usability.
 It makes it hard to work out what the important key messages of the website are.
 Reducing the clutter and adding white space can make your website easier to use.
-It makes it easier to read.
 Make your key messages clear and don’t include details that will distract from them.
-Use white space to clearly separate each key message.
+As a rule of thumb, try to limit your paragraphs to three sentences maximum.

 Make your text easy to scan